dorukkumkumoglu/optocamzero/hardware/README.md

 The optional case is printed with TPU.
 If you haven't printed with TPU before, check general TPU printing instructions.

 **IMPORTANT:** The front spacer part that goes on top of the screen module has 2 versions with different thicknesses.
 This is because the LCD module on the display HAT may vary in thickness between batches.
 Test both front spacers and use the one that fits flush to the display HAT.
+Assembling the camera with the wrong front spacer part can damage the LCD.

 <br>